mlodyskiny/Asgard-Crack/README.md

 ## UD (14.07.2022)

-## Compile, run bypass and cheat, put in random username and pass.
-Enjoy!
+## How to use?

+Download a binary from releases or compile it yourself, run Asgard Loader and the bypass, put in a random username and a random password, use auto version detection and play!
+Default menu key is 4

 ## My config: